paulmao1/ansible-wordpress/README.md

 4. Install wordpress
 *  Browser http://www.test.local
+*  Input DB information and generate scripts for wp-config.php, you need to copy it.
-*  Create the new file `wp-config-sample.php` in the base directory of your WordPress directory  /var/www/www.test.local
+*  Touch the new file `wp-config.php` in the base directory of your WordPress directory  /var/www/www.test.local and paste the previous scripts
+*  Run Wordpress wizard to finish it